juhasev/sample-ninja-help/panelist-manager.md

 You can search for individual panelists by their First Name, Second Name or any wildcard combination of letters contained within these names, as well as searching by individual panelist ID or email address.

-The search displays ALL matches of the search sting.
-If you search for a common name the screen will display the total number of panelists.
+> The search displays first 100 matches while the blue box on the right indicates the total number of panelists that match the search string.

-If there are more than 100 matches using a name, the search screen will only display the first 100 panelists.

 #### Selecting fields
 At the top right corner you have a button to change the data variables fields the are visible.
 You can select any number of data variables.